Module ngx_http_proxy_module

 This directive appeared in version 1.1.4.

 Sets the HTTP protocol version for proxying.
 By default, version 1.0 is used.
-Version 1.1 is recommended for use with keepalive connections.
+Version 1.1 is recommended for use with keepalive connections and NTLM authentication.

 proxy_ignore_client_abort off;

-Determines should the connection with a proxied server be closed if a client closes a connection without waiting for a response.
+Determines whether the connection with a proxied server should be closed when a client closes the connection without waiting for a response.

 proxy_intercept_errors off;

-Determines whether proxied responses with codes greater than or equal to 400 should be passed to a client or be redirected to nginx for processing using the error_page directive.
+Determines whether proxied responses with codes greater than or equal to 300 should be passed to a client or be intercepted and redirected to nginx for processing with the error_page directive.

 proxy_max_temp_file_size 1024m;

-When buffering of responses from the proxied server is enabled, and the whole response does not fit into memory buffers set by the proxy_buffer_size and proxy_buffers directives, part of a response can be saved to a temporary file.
-This directive sets the maximum size of a temporary file.
-The size of data written to a temporary file at a time is set by the proxy_temp_file_write_size directive.
+When buffering of responses from the proxied server is enabled, and the whole response does not fit into the buffers set by the proxy_buffer_size and proxy_buffers directives, a part of the response can be saved to a temporary file.
+This directive sets the maximum size of the temporary file.
+The size of data written to the temporary file at a time is set by the proxy_temp_file_write_size directive.

-Value of zero disables buffering of responses to temporary files.
+The zero value disables buffering of responses to temporary files.

 proxy_next_upstream error timeout;